A HIV prevention strategy using a highly effective drug will be launched in the autumn.

 Additional funding of €450,000 will be spent on community-based HIV testing and outreach services as well as public campaigns on stigma reduction and promotion of the new PrEP programme.

-HIV executive director, Niall Mulligan, said HIV continued to be a major health issue in Ireland with a provisional figure of 528 new cases reported last year.
+HIV Ireland executive director, Niall Mulligan, said HIV is a major health issue in Ireland with a provisional figure of 528 new cases reported last year.